 Python 2.7, Go 1.9, and PHP 5.5 (billing-enabled): Only via App Engine services (includes outbound sockets).

 |Supports installing third-party binaries||Yes for Java 8, Java 11 Node.js, Python 3.7, PHP 7.2, PHP 7.3, Ruby 2.5 (beta), Go 1.11, Go 1.12, and Go 1.13.

 No for Python 2.7, Go 1.9, and PHP 5.5.

 |Location||North America, Asia Pacific, or Europe||North America, Asia Pacific, or Europe|

-Some of the features of the App Engine includes, zero-downtime for application deployment, scale-to-zero instance when there is no traffic, and traffic splitting between the latest and running version.
+Some App Engine features include zero-downtime for application deployment, scale-to-zero instances when there is no traffic, and traffic splitting between the latest and running version.

-To get a comparative analysis of different cloud-storage services provided by Google Cloud Platform and Amazon Web Services for web applications, click here.
+Read our blog to get a comparative analysis of different cloud storage services provided by Google Cloud Platform and Amazon Web Services for web applications.

-The App Engine’s hierarchy has four components - application, services, versions, and instances.
-An application that the customer needs is a combination of multiple services; each service can have various versions that are deployed in instances.
+The App Engine hierarchy has four components - application, services, versions, and instances.
+An application that the customer needs is a combination of multiple services, where each service can have various versions that are deployed in instances.